developer3000S/Octopii/README.md

 The image is scanned for features such as an ISO/IEC 7810 card specification, colors, location of text, photos, holograms etc. This is done by passing it and comparing it against a trained model.
 This may have one of the following outcomes per PII:

 - **Best case** (score >=90): The image is sent into the image classifier algorithm to be scanned for features such as an ISO/IEC 7810 card specification, colors, location of text, photos, holograms etc. If it is successfully classified as a type of PII, OCR is performed on it looking for particular words and strings as a final check.
-When both of these are confirmed, the result from Piiscan is extremely reliable.
+When both of these are confirmed, the result from Octopii is extremely reliable.

 - **Average case** (score >=50): The image is partially/incorrectly identified by the image classifier algorithm, but an OCR check finds contradicting substrings and reclassifies it.